 We are associate members of Ramblers with all the support that goes with that including guidance for safety on walks and keeping footpaths open by reporting damage or closed footpaths.

-Non members are welcome to attend two walks to try us, before paying the subscription, currently £5 per year, on their third walk.
-This is a great way of exploring the countryside, appreciating everything in nature, sharing experiences with friends old and new, something for all age groups and walking abilities.
+Guests are welcome to attend one walk, before paying the subscription, currently £10 per year.
+The club is a great way of exploring the countryside, appreciating everything in nature and sharing experiences with friends old and new.
+There is something for all age groups and walking abilities.